syncfusion-content/wpf-docs/wpf/CalendarEdit/Abbreviating-Names.md

 Abbreviating Month Names

 By default, the MonthNames are displayed in an expanded form in the CalendarEdit control.
-They can also be displayed in an abbreviated form by setting IsMonthNamesAbbreviated property to _true_.
+They can also be displayed in an abbreviated form by setting ShowAbbreviatedMonthNames property to _true_.
 This dependency property indicates whether the name of month is abbreviated or expanded.
 It returns a Boolean value.

-To set the IsMonthNamesAbbreviated property, use the following code.
+To set the ShowAbbreviatedMonthNames property, use the following code.

 {% tabs %}
 {% highlight xaml %}